arndt-s/oauth-spiffe-client-authentication/draft-schwenkschuster-oauth-spiffe-client-auth.md

 --- abstract

-This specification profiles the OAuth Assertion Framework (RFC 7521) to enable the use of SPIFFE Verifiable Identity Documents (SVIDs) as client credentials in OAuth 2.0.
-It defines how OAuth clients leveraging SPIFFE can authenticate to OAuth authorization servers using their JWT-SVIDs or X.509-SVIDs without the need for client secrets.
+This specification profiles the Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7521}} and JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}} to enable the use of SPIFFE Verifiable Identity Documents (SVIDs) as client credentials in OAuth 2.0.
+It defines how OAuth clients with SPIFFE credentials can authenticate to OAuth authorization servers using their JWT-SVIDs or X.509-SVIDs without the need for client secrets.
 This approach enhances security by enabling seamless integration between SPIFFE-enabled workloads and OAuth authorization servers while eliminating the need to distribute and manage shared secrets such as static client secrets.

 --- middle